Provost's Award for Excellence in Faculty Mentoring

 Guidelines, Nomination and Selection of Award Recipient

-A non-tenured, tenure-track RIT faculty member may nominate an RIT faculty member who does not have positional authority over him/her and who has acted as their mentor in a formal or informal capacity for at least one year.
-Groups of protégés may nominate a single mentor.
+A full-time RIT faculty member who has been in a mentee relationship with an RIT faculty member may nominate their RIT faculty mentor.
+The mentor must not have positional authority over the mentee, and should have acted as their mentor in a formal or informal capacity for at least one year, and may not have won the Excellence in Faculty Mentoring Award in the preceding two years.
+Groups of mentees may nominate a single mentor.
+Self-nominations are not allowed.

-Protégés making a nomination must submit a brief summary of their mentoring relationship and specific examples of how they have benefited from the mentoring relationship.
-Finalists will be selected from the pool of nominees, and the protégés making the nominations may be interviewed by the selection committee.
+Finalists will be selected from the pool of nominees, and the mentees making the nominations may be interviewed by the selection committee.
 Nominees may be asked to supply additional evidence to support the criteria for the award.
-Descriptions of faculty mentoring roles can be found here.
+Only one award will be presented this year.
+Descriptions of faculty mentoring roles and characteristics can be found here.

 Selection of Award Recipient

-Each nominee's application will be reviewed against the requirements and criteria and a recommendation provided to the Provost.
+Each nominee's application will be reviewed by the selection committee against the requirements and criteria and a recommendation provided to the Provost with notifications going out in mid-March.

 Presentation of Award

-The award will be given at the spring Celebration of Teaching ceremony.
-The recipient will be presented with a framed certificate and a check for $1,000.
+The recipient will be formally recognized and presented with the award at the annual spring Celebration of Teaching & Scholarship ceremony.
+The recipient will be presented with a framed certificate and a cash award.
 The recipient will also be formally recognized at the spring Academic Convocation.

 For more information on Faculty Mentoring @ RIT, visit http://www.rit.edu/facultymentoring